-For me, my big rocks: Being present with my children every day; having time for my husband, yoga, and walking in nature; our health.
+For me, my big rocks: Being present with my children; yoga & meditation; enjoying time in nature, in my garden, and in the kitchen (my meditation room); our health.

 Is living a healthy life one of your big rocks too?
 Consider removing some of the sand and making your health a priority.
 You’ll find once you do that, your mood will lift, energy will increase, and you’ll feel empowered to fit back in as much of the sand (facebook, twitter, window shopping) as you want.